Powell Family Cooking

 • Spice: Add cayenne pepper or hot sauce for more heat.

-How to Make Easy Peel and Eat Shrimp Recipe
+How to Make this Boiled Shrimp Recipe

-STEP ONE: Sauté the Garlic
+STEP ONE: Sautรฉ the Garlic

 STEP TWO: Prepare the Broth